HTC executive talks Vive Pro and VR in 2018

 GamesBeat: What do you think we’re going to see from VR in 2018?
 Will we get further on the locomotion problem?
 What do you anticipate this year?

 O’Brien: When it comes to the different interaction methods, we’re continuing to see the developer community try all new methods.
-Our own Front Defense game from Fantahorn Studio, they have a new method where you can actually send your player out and control him as he goes through and navigates the space, and then it actually—when he stops moving, it teleports you to that position.
+Our own Front Defense game from Fantahorn Studio, they have a new method where you can actually send your player out and control him as he goes through and navigates the space, and then it actually — when he stops moving, it teleports you to that position.
 It’s a whole new method.

 I think developers are continuing to try to solve the problems, coming up with different methods, and the developer community is doing the right thing in doing that.
 Trying new things, experimenting with new methods.
 It’s a great way to approach the problem, instead of just landing on one method.
-But I do think that in general we’ll see more of that in 2018.
+But I do think that in general, we’ll see more of that in 2018.

 We’ll see more experimental ideas.
 But we’ll see VR stretch in terms of new innovations, new methods, new solutions.
 We have introduced new things with the tracker, where you have different peripherals and accessories that are working with the product.
 We expect that to continue.
 We have a lot of partners we haven’t announced yet that are working on tracker solutions.
 We expect to see new experiments, new ideas coming out with the tracker.
-But we also expect to see more lower end products coming into the market this year, getting more people excited about VR and the value of it.
+But we also expect to see more lower-end products coming into the market this year, getting more people excited about VR and the value of it.

 GamesBeat: Getting wireless headsets is going to help with user adoption, but price is still a sticking point.
-Where do you think it needs to get to before people think, okay, this is something I’ll invest in?
+Where do you think it needs to get to before people think, “OK, this is something I’ll invest in?”

-O’Brien: There’s a massive gaming, high-end gaming and high-end PC users—that market is growing.
+O’Brien: There’s a massive gaming, high-end gaming and high-end PC users — that market is growing.
 You see PC adoption in the general space maybe slowing, but you see high-end PCs growing.
 I think we continue to see different market segments and the products they have that can power premium VR.
 There’s a very healthy market there for who buys high-end GPUs and things like that.
 They’re less price sensitive.
 They’re willing to pay for the best innovation, for new innovations.

 There’s always going to be a premium tier that’s pushing the envelope on what you can do with VR, and that should continue to be those partners and those brands like Vive that are pushing forward what you can do in VR.
 There will be other brands and other products at other tiers that will have better price elasticity for wider consumer adoption.
 But who we built the Pro for was the most demanding, most discerning professional VR user.
 They want the best.
-So there will be other tiers and other volumes that are going to be entering the market, and that’s great.
+So, there will be other tiers and other volumes that are going to be entering the market, and that’s great.